 Grab a length of rabbit strip and place it over your hook so that you can eyeball the length.

 The first thing you want do before you secure the tail, is to make sure you have your material facing in the right direction.
+With that I mean the natural flow of the hair should be heading towards the hook bend.
 You may need to get a little bit of water to help control the fly away hair.
 Just dab the water on your fingers and run it across the material.

 Measuring your material for tying in